geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 - CDNA4/RDNA3 SQTT in VIZ, same view as RGP
 - apple usb gpu without SIP bypass. i bought 3x 5060 for mac CI machines
 - why is progress on tinykittens so slow? if it can't do a SOTA gemm, we should look elsewhere
-- llama trainer using custom_kernel to get memory usage to acceptable place, figure out what kernels we need to write
+- LLaMA trainer using custom_kernel to get memory usage to acceptable place, figure out what kernels we need to write
 - openpilot regressions
 - other bounties